 What is a food intolerance?

 A food intolerance is not the same as a food allergy.
 Many people incorrectly use the words interchangeably.
-A food allergy is when the body's immune system reacts abnormally to specific foods.
+A food allergy occurs when the body's immune system reacts abnormally to specific foods.
 No allergic reaction takes place with a food intolerance.
-People with a food intolerance may get digestive symptoms such as diarrhoea, bloating and stomach cramps.
+People with a food intolerance may have digestive symptoms such as diarrhoea, bloating and stomach cramps.
 These are quite common symptoms anyway.
 In food intolerance the symptoms may be caused by difficulties digesting certain substances in food.
 One example is lactose, a sugar found in milk and dairy products.